GabrielSlima/blog/articles/clean-code-unit-tests.md

         You can start by asking yourself what the code is supposed to do in specific cases, for instace:
         <br>
         What kind of payload the backend will receive?
 The paylod can have null or empty fields?
-        What is supposed to happend when no data is provided from the client?
+        What is supposed to happen when no data is provided from the client?
         <br>
-        What will happen if the user provide the wrong username?
-What will happen if the user provide the wrong password?
+        What will happen if the user provides the wrong username?
+What will happen if the user provides the wrong password?
         <br>
         If it's going to have scopes, what the response looks like?
 Will it include the scopes the user have?
     </p>